alexcsia/WebDevProject/README.md

 ## Description

-This is a blog website with minimal functionality created for learning purposes.
+This is a blog website built with Express and MongoDB.
+It allows users to create and browse articles based on given keywords.

-## Features
+## Implemented Features / Use cases

 **This project is a work in progress**